Retention in construction contracts

 Retention is a sum of money (usually 3% or 5%) that is deducted from interim payments and held by the paying party.

-The purpose of retention is to ensure that work is properly executed and to encourage the completion of any defects, as well as provide some security in the event that defects are not properly rectified.
+The purpose of retention is to ensure that work is properly executed and to encourage the completion of any defects, as well as provide security if the defects are not properly rectified.

 When is retention released?

-The first step is to check what your contract says.
+The first step in claiming payment of retention is to check what your contract says.
 Have the events which trigger the release of retention occurred?
-It may be that there is in fact no retention provision at all, which means that the other party has no right to hold retention.

 I am about to sign a contract.
 What can I do to try and avoid problems with retention in the future?